Brewers slip in NL Central chase, fall to Rockies 11-7

 Braun hit an RBI single in the first inning and played left field in the bottom half.
-The Milwaukee cleanup man was pulled with left calf discomfort in the second.
+He was pulled in the second.

+”I felt it running to first base in my first at-bat and it didn’t loosen up at all when I was on defense in the bottom of the first.
+I’ll have to get an MRI to see the severity and see where we’re at,” Braun said. ”It’s encouraging, it feels better now than it did then.
+If it felt worse now that would have been a bad sign and more concerning.”

+The Brewers are already without 2018 NL MVP Christian Yelich, who is done for the season with a fractured kneecap, and infielder Mike Moustakas is nursing a sore left elbow.
+Despite the injuries, Milwaukee had won 18 of 20 coming into the final series of the season.

 Lorenzo Cain homered, Keston Hiura had four hits and Brewers starter Zach Davies had a single before being lifted for a pinch-hitter in the sixth.
 He allowed just one run on two hits before departing with a 2-1 lead.